Welcome to today's edition of the Rush 24-7 podcast.

 You're so fine.

-Just going on with some of your videos.
+Just going over some of your videos.

 I mean, there's gunshots all around this guy, supposedly.